 This sacred stone takes the shape of Putucusi Mountain which is considered the hidden gem of Machu Picchu.
 According to history, musical and poetry recitals took place in front of this giant and intriguing rock.

 And since we mentioned Putucusi, this round-shaped Andean mountain located on the opposite side to Machu Picchu is considered a must for those seeking a mind-blowing adventure.
 The trail counts with a series of terrifyingly tall wooden ladders.
-At the top, you will witness breathtaking views of Machu Picchu but is it worth the risk.
+At the top, you will witness breathtaking views of Machu Picchu but it is worth the risk.
 A great alternative to the Inca Trail to Machu Picchu.

 In the classic photo of Machu Picchu, there is always a huge mountain rising in the background.
 This mountain is the famous Huayna Picchu.
 It is possible to climb to the top and get the most stunning and unparalleled views of the Inca Citadel and the surrounding mountains.

-Although this trail is kind of steep and narrow, it’s not dangerous.
+Although the Huayna Picchu trek is kind of steep and narrow, it’s not dangerous.
 So, if you are an all-terrain hiker and you are feeling particularly energetic during your Machu Picchu tour, just do it!
 It is well worthwhile.

 Another great option for avid hikers is to climb Machu Picchu Mountain.
 But first off, you have to know that the permits to climb this mountain must be also purchased along with your entrance to the Machu Picchu Citadel.